-Your check-list for what to take to Egypt
+Your Carry-On Bag for Flights to Egypt

 - your medicines